hctuser/thisishct/README.md

 ### Hi there 👋

-- I do dumb shi
+- I do dumb shit
 - I eat about 2 ants everyday
 - I create dumb shit physics projects
 - I have a website.